 8. Accommodates group retreats/workshops, events, same as all

 9. Pitch tent most anywhere, last known; (no campfires allowed, same as all).
 Harbin was also unrestricted beyond busy areas.
 Breitenbush, Wilbur and Orr have designated sites.

 10. Rich history and many incarnations, same as others, all or most going back to pioneering 1800s

 11. Walk-ins welcome, same as Jackson, Harbin,

 Sierra.
-Last known (policy might've changed), no call-ahead needed for day use or pot-luck overnighting, unlike Breitenbush, Wilbur and Orr.
-Tubs, with few exceptions, like scheduled massage tie-in, always first come, first serve
+Last known (policy might be changing), no call-ahead needed for day use or pot-luck overnighting, unlike Breitenbush, Wilbur and Orr.
+Tubs, with few exceptions like scheduled massage tie-in, always first come, first serve

 12. Powerful mineral water - Dr. Emoto's staff analyzed water crystal structure; some say photo of it looks like blissed-out circle of little crowned Buddhas